 3. Graduate Aptitude Test in Engineering (GATE)

-GATE is an annual examination is a joint venture by the prestigious Indian Institute of Science (IISc) and seven Indian Institutes of Technology (IITs).
-Qualifying GATE examination offers engineering candidates eligibility to enroll for higher studies like M.Tech, M.E and direct PHD admission in institutes like IITs, NITs and other premier institutes, research opportunities and brilliant professional career in various PSUs of government.
+The Indian Institute of Science (IISc) and seven Indian Institutes of Technology (IITs) jointly conduct the GATE exam.
+It is conducted annually.
+Qualifying the GATE examination offers engineering candidates eligibility to enroll for higher studies like M.Tech, M.E and direct PHD admission in institutes like IITs, NITs and other premier institutes, research opportunities and a brilliant professional career in various PSUs of government.

 Eligibility criteria:

-• There is no age limit for appearing in the exam.
+- There is no specified age limit to appear for GATE

 Exam Pattern: